inonote/umiguri-issue-repo/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 Add any other context about the problem here.

-*A bug related to umiguri should be tagged with umiguri, and a bug related to margrete should be tagged with margrete.*
+*Please label bugs related to umiguri with the umiguri label, and bugs related to margrete with the margrete label.*